irinaB11/anamorphicRayTracer/RayTracer2/README.md

 * `main.cpp`: Contains main(), starting point.
 Responsible for parsing command-line arguments.

 * `raytracer.cpp/.h`: Ray tracer class.
-Responsible for reading the scene description, starting the ray tracer and writing the result to an image file.
+Responsible for reading the scene description, starting the ray tracer and writing the result to an .obj file.

 * `scene.cpp/.h`: Scene class.
-Contains code for the actual ray tracing.
+Contains code for the actual object deformation using ray tracing.

-* `image.cpp/.h`: Image class, includes code for reading from and writing to PNG files.

-* `light.h`: Light class.
-Plain Old Data (POD) class.
-A colored light at a position in the scene.

 * `ray.h`: Ray class.
 POD class.
 Ray from an origin point in a direction.